ziggekatten/m68k/code/firmware/src/README.md

 # Firmware source code
-This is the base forlder for all firmware code, including header files
+This is the base folder for all firmware code, including header files

 ## Folder structure